-An average ECU using a narrowband sensor will generally only use the lambda sensor’s output during two specific conditions:- (a) during idle, ie. when the engine is under no load apart from keeping itself running, and (b) during part-load conditions (which we usually term ‘cruising speed’) where the engine is keeping the car at a constant speed.
-These two conditions account for the majority of the car’s operating time.
+The ECU uses the lambda sensor during two specific conditions:- (a) during idle, ie. when the engine is under no load apart from keeping itself running, and (b) during part-load conditions (which we usually term 'cruising speed') where the engine is keeping the car at a constant speed.
+These two conditions account for the majority of the car's operating time.

 The ECU will generally ignore the lambda sensor's output during three further conditions:- (c) when the car is accelerating – the ECU will spent much of its time deliberately enriching the mixture to avoid hesitation and to provide extra power, and (d) when decelerating or 'engine braking' (which we usually term 'on the over-run'), when most ECU's will shut off the fuel completely to aid economy.